waferling/plate-stack-visualizer/README.md

 ## :fork_and_knife: Plate Stack Visualizer
 An interactive visualizer based on the "stack" data structure, in the form of plates.
+Try it [here]. (https://waferling.github.io/plate-stack-visualizer/)

 ## :sparkles: Technologies
 * HTML